Dayi (David) Li (李大一)

 I am interested in developing spatial statistical models to solve complex astrophysical problems, particularly regarding ultra-diffuse galaxies and star clusters.
 I also spend my time designing and studying theoretical properties of fast, approximate Bayesian inference methods facilitated by modern machine learning methods.

-A representative paper can be found at: "Poisson Cluster Process for Detecting Ultra-Diffuse Galaxies", The Annals of Applied Statistics.
+A representative paper for detecting ultra-diffuse galaxies can be found at: "Poisson Cluster Process for Detecting Ultra-Diffuse Galaxies", The Annals of Applied Statistics.

 Ph.D.
 Candidate in Statistics, 2025 (expected), University of Toronto